ethereum-node/merchantApi/README.md

 **Trust Unconfirmed or Not?**
 Ownbit suggests a general rule for merchants to follow:
 - **For account based coins, like: ETH/USDT**, always trust **confirmed** payments only, ship your digital contents to your cusomter only after payment transaction get confirmed.
 - **For UTXO based coins, like: BTC/BCH/LTC...**, merchants can trust **unconfirmed** payments when **rbf** is false.
-The merchant can ship the digital contents immediately.
+The merchant can ship the digital contents immediately in this sutiation.

-> Unconfirmed payments with **rbf** equals to true, can be canceled in technical very easily.
+> - Unconfirmed payments with **rbf** equals to true, can be canceled in technical very easily.
 If merchants trust such payments, they should have a mechanism to get their goods back if the payments get canceled.
-> Merchants should get well prepared for handle notification status 9, to deal with payments cancelation.
+> - Merchants should get well prepared for handle notification status 9, to deal with payments cancelation.